 Attracting and incentivizing high caliber executive talent is a critical part of our compensation philosophy and leadership strategy.
 Therefore, integral to our approach for setting compensation levels is ensuring we have a competitive pay framework.
-In support of this objective, annually Willis Towers Watson provides the Compensation Committee with compensation data with respect to similarly sized manufacturing companies in the identified peer group and amongst similarly sized general industry companies from a published survey perspective.
-In 2020, the Compensation Committee considered both of these sources in determining competitive total direct compensation benchmarks for our CEO, CFO and for the EVP, Industrial NAM.
-Published industry specific market survey data was considered in determining market total direct compensation benchmarks for all other executive officers.
+In support of this objective, Willis Towers Watson annually provides the Compensation Committee with compensation data with respect to similarly sized manufacturing companies in the identified peer group and amongst similarly sized general industry companies from a published survey perspective.
+In 2021, the Compensation Committee considered both of these sources in determining competitive total direct compensation benchmarks for our CEO, CFO and for the EVP Industrial, Americas.
+Published industry-specific market survey data were considered in determining market total direct compensation benchmarks for all other executive officers.
 The Compensation Committee has generally targeted the market median for total cash compensation of our named executive officers, with the opportunity to meet or exceed market median if the Company achieves outstanding financial performance in a particular year.
 The Committee has targeted long-term incentive grant values at or above market median, which may result in total direct compensation at or above the market median with outstanding financial performance.

 Peer group membership is also reviewed annually.
-In 2020 the Compensation Committee engaged Willis Towers Watson to evaluate the peer group to ensure alignment with the company's strategy in light of recent growth, as well as acquisitions in the clean energy industry.
-Following the review, the Compensation Committee approved changes to remove five companies.
-The five included Brady Corporation, EnPro Industries, Inc. and Graco Inc. due to business model misalignment, Enerpac Tool Group Corp. due to revenue size and Briggs & Stratton Corporation due to bankruptcy and subsequent transition to private ownership.
-The Compensation Committee also approved the addition of four new companies, including EnerSys, First Solar, Inc. Resideo Technologies, Inc., and SolarEdge Technologies Inc., each of which focus on storage, alternative power or home energy management.
-All four are within Generac's revenue range and are aligned with Generac's Clean Energy efforts and strategic direction.
-Following these changes, the Compensation Committee examined the compensation practices of the following peer group companies for 2021 compensation decisions:
+In September 2021, the Compensation Committee engaged Willis Towers Watson to evaluate the peer group to ensure alignment with the company's energy technology strategy and recent growth.
+Following the review, the Compensation Committee approved changes to remove two companies, Barnes Group and Franklin, due to size and industrial focus no longer aligned with the company.
+The Compensation Committee also approved the addition of four new companies, including AMETEK Inc., Enphase Energy, Inc., Lennox International Inc., and Rockwell Automation, Inc., which have similar business models/end products and revenues as the Company.
+The Compensation Committee also noted the merger of two peer companies, Regal Beloit Corp. and Rexnord Corporation, and determined that the resulting entity should still be considered a peer.
+Following these changes, the Compensation Committee examined the compensation practices of the following peer group companies for 2022 compensation decisions:

 A.O.
-Smith EnerSys Itron, Inc. Snap-On Inc. Acuity First Solar, Inc. Nordson Corp.
-SolarEdge Technologies, Inc. Altra Industrial Motion Corp.
-Franklin Electric Co, Inc. Regal Beloit Corp.
-Toro Co Barnes Group Inc. Hubbell Inc. Resideo Tecnnologies, Inc. Watts Water Technologies, Inc. Donaldson Co Inc. ldex Corp.
-Rexnord
+Smith Enphase Energy, Inc. Nordson Corporation Toro Co Acuity First Solar, Inc. Regal Rexnord Corp.
+Watts Water Technologies, Inc. Altra Industrial Motion Corp.
+Hubbell Inc. Resideo Technologies, Inc. AMETEK,Inc. Idex Corp.
+Rockwell Automation, Inc. Donaldson Co Inc. ltron, Inc. Snap On Incorporated EnerSys Lennox International Inc. SolarEdge Technologies, Inc.